borisdev/resume/resume.md

 ### Misc jobs

-- Coached students in the master's degree program, as a PhD student
+- Coached students in the master's degree program, as a PhD student at S.D.S.U.
-- Assisted teaching a class in spatial statistics, as PhD student
+- Assisted teaching a class in spatial statistics, as PhD student at S.D.S.U.
 - Kids snowboard instructor at Vail Resorts, CO.
 - Assistant Manager at Gundy's Grill restaurant at Vail Resorts, CO.
-- Researcher at California Business Magazine.
-Provided data visualizations for a prototype of the Wall Street Journal's "Main Street" section.
+- Researcher on building a prototype of the Wall Street Journal's "Main Street" section.
+California Business Magazine.
+CA.
-- Lead analyst at California Business Magazine.
-Provided large newspapers rankings on their local companies.
+- Led analysts collecting regional company ranking for large newspapers.
+California Business Magazine.
+CA.
-- Counselor for severely emotionally disturbed children at Seneca Family of Agencies in San Leandro, CA.
+- Counselor for severely emotionally disturbed children at Seneca Family of Agencies.
+CA.

 ### Writing